matthew-a-white/AirportInfo/README.md

 Load below link to get to use app. http://matthewawhite.github.io/airportinfo/

-NOTE:
-The API used to obtain the necessary information seems to be deprecated as no information is no longer available.

 # Issues
 The API used to obtain the necessary information seems to be deprecated as data is no longer being published by the TSA (check for a change of the API implementation).